Üzeyir Garih: Death

-Üzeyir Garih was stabbed to death next to Muslim Eyüp Cemetery during a visit on 25 August 2001.
+Üzeyir Garih was stabbed to death next to Eyüp Cemetery, one of the oldest and largest Muslim cemeteries in Istanbul, during a visit on 25 August 2001.
 After a religious funeral ceremony at the Neve Shalom Synagogue, he was laid to rest at the Ulus Sephardi Jewish Cemetery.

 The murderer was captured ten days later, tried and sentenced to life imprisonment.
 The reasons behind this killing are still debated to this day.